-A bull market is a period where prices keep climbing, fueled by a strong economy and a general sense of optimism among investors.
+A Bull Run is a period where prices keep climbing, fueled by a strong economy and a general sense of optimism among investors.

 The name isn’t just randomly givenโ€”it comes from the way a bull attacks, thrusting its horns upward into the air.
 That upward motion is the perfect metaphor for a chart where the line just keeps heading toward the top.
 Experts don’t call a market a bullish one until an index like the S&P 500 has climbed at least 20% from its recent low and stayed there for a while.